lalithmanokar/cloud-sf-extension-cap-sample/README.md

 # cloud-sf-extension-cap-sample

 ## Description:
-This repository contains a reference application (`Run Smooth`) that shows how to extend SuccessFactors employee central with an application that runs on SAP Cloud Platform using the Extension Factory service and Cloud Application Programming Model.
+This repository contains a reference application -`Run Smooth` that shows how to extend SuccessFactors employee central with an application that runs on SAP Cloud Platform using the Extension Factory service and Cloud Application Programming Model.

 This application showcases:
 1. Using SAP Cloud Platform Extension Factory service